TanyaS08/PFTC5_Gr3/README.md

 in having the `traits` df in your R environment also containing said chemical traits.

-We have (thus far) scraped traits data from the BIEN database.
-Not all traits data are available in BIEN so we do not have any data for N and C isotopes as well as N:P. Of the other chemical traits data we do not have full coverage (even at the family level) for all of the traits.
+We have scraped traits data from the BIEN database and TRY.
+Not all traits data are available in BIEN and/or TRY so we do not have any data for N<sub>15</sub> isotopes as well as N:P. Of the other chemical traits data we do not have full coverage (even at the family level) for all of the traits.
 In addition we've used the same trait mean/value across the dataset _i.e._ there is no variation between species/genera/families - mostly because this is placeholder data it seems